-Join us for an interactive discussion on getting started as a freelancer – how to brand yourself, find clients and build the right work/life balance.
+Join us for a session on getting started as a freelancer – how to brand yourself, find clients and build the right work/life balance.

 This Masterclass is for you if you…